RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 ![Evaluate quality of content](../../content/images/nginx.png)

- :thumbsup: Look at development activity of the role.
+ :thumbsup: Look at development activity of the role and number of downloads.
 Ansible Galaxy makes this evaulation easy by putting it on the front page of each role, as marked above.
-If there is not a lot of activity, there may be a risk that the role is not maintained or has not seen a lot of use.
+If there is not a lot of activity, there may be a risk that the role is not maintained.

-:boom: First we need to install the role for Nginx.
+:boom: Now that we've seen that the nginx role seems solid.
+We need to install the role.
 Run:

 ```
 ansible-galaxy install --roles-path=$WORK_DIR/roles nginxinc.nginx